-High-quality customer service is key to driving growth and profits in the 21st Century.
+High-quality call center customer service is key to driving growth and profits in the 21st Century.
 Low attrition rates in your customer service team are essential to a superior customer experience, but high turnover rates, on the other hand, can be hugely damaging.

 High employee turnover is not only inconvenient to your business but it’s also financially costly.
 A HR Dive study found that it costs on average $15,000 to replace an employee earning a median salary of $45,000 a year.

-Thankfully, if you are outsourcing your call center you won’t have to worry about the inconvenience or cost of replacing your customer service representatives.
+Thankfully, if you are outsourcing a call center you won’t have to worry about the inconvenience or cost of replacing your customer service representatives.
 However, before diving into choosing a company, it’s important you make sure they have low attrition rates.

-Traditional call centers are infamous for having high turnover rates amongst their employees, but modern and innovative contact centers are changing the game and creating enjoyable company cultures that have been made popular by modern tech companies.
+Traditional outsourced call centers are infamous for having high turnover rates among their employees, but modern and innovative contact centers are changing the game and creating enjoyable company cultures that have been made popular by modern tech companies.

-There are huge benefits to partnering with a contact center that boasts low attrition rates, Advantage Communications has listed the top five here:
+There are huge benefits to partnering with a contact center that boasts low attrition rates, Canadian call center, Advantage Communications, has listed the top five here:

 1 - Agents become brand ambassadors

 Your company is constantly evolving and that means so are the needs of your customer.
 Customer service representatives that are committed and fully enjoy their jobs will immerse themselves in your brand, becoming extremely knowledgeable on your products, services and customer base.

 With this knowledge and expertise in your company, customer service representatives will become brand ambassadors for your company.
 Committed agents will be able to take the initiative, as well as offer a proactive approach that delivers solutions to your customers.